terra-money/docs/docs/terracli/wasm.md

 terracli query wasm raw-store <contract-address> <key> <subkey>
 ```

 If the data uses a `Singleton`, it has only a key, and no subkey.
-If the data uses a prefixed data store such as `PrefixedStorage` or `Bucket`, it might also use a subkey.
+If the data uses a prefixed data store such as `PrefixedStorage` or `Bucket`, it may also accept a subkey.

 ## Transaction